nobleexperiment/nobleexperiment.github.io/_posts/2016-07-15-node_npm_install.markdown

 ^^^ That method above is preferably easy to me.
 I can just use the Node package manager, use different versions of node and voila.
 I'm good to work.

+Maybe it's necessary to use `sudo apt autoremove` if my terminal says so after I `sudo apt-get install libssl-dev`.

 Or maybe, i'm not necessarily thinking that's that easy.

 Maybe I do need Node.js after all.

-So I'm on the node.js website to download the thing.
-I'm thinking, "ok, someone thought of us noobs with a simple download, right!
-I'm gonna download this zip thingy, unzip it, click install, and the computer is gonna do it all by itself for me."
+So I'm on nodejs.org to download this thing thinking, "ok, someone thought of us noobs with a simple download, right!
+I'm gonna download this file, click install, and the computer is gonna do it all by itself for me."

 Then I got moded.
 I thought wrong.
 I'm in a directory of links saying to myself "what the fuck is an x86?", "What psychopath thought we'd understand 32-bit or 64-bit as if we know how to drive the difference between a Ford Taurus or a Toyota Camry?"